lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

    WantedBy=default.target
    ```
     ```{note}
-    The line of "ExecStart=..." instructs system service to locate the MoonShine python script in the correct directory.
-Restart=always and RestartSec=3 are configured to restart moonshine_moon.py within 3 seconds upon closing (i.e., the script crashing).
+    The line of "ExecStart=..." instructs system service to locate the <span style="font-variant:small-caps;">MoonShine</span> python script in the correct directory.
+Restart=always and RestartSec=3 are configured to restart `moonshine_moon.py` within 3 seconds upon closing (i.e., the script crashing).
     ```

 3. Then save file with CTRL + O. CTRL + X to close the editor.

    When prompted for the file name, confirm that it is `moonshine_moon.service` and save.

 4. Refresh the system service files.
 It may ask for the username and password (if so enter the username and password).
+Enter in terminal:

    ```
    sudo systemctl daemon-reload